Troy University: Student media

 The school newspaper, the Tropolitan (commonly referred to as "The Trop"), is located on the bottom floor of Wallace Hall.
 It is a weekly publication, written and produced entirely by students.
 The Palladium is located in adjacent offices in the same building.
-The Tropolitan has been ranked as one of the best college newspapers in the country, and was ranked as the #6 Best College Newspaper by the Southeast Journalism Conference (SEJC) in 2017.
+The Tropolitan has been ranked as one of the best college newspapers in the country and was ranked as the #6 Best College Newspaper by the Southeast Journalism Conference (SEJC) in 2017.

 Also located in Wallace Hall is Troy University Television, also referred to as Troy TrojanVision.
 Troy University Television broadcasts three live entirely student-produced newscasts twice daily.
 TrojanVision Global News, TrojanVision Midday & TrojanVision Nightly News.
 Troy TrojanVision also produces a 30-minute sports show, Trojan Sports Now, every week.
 TrojanVision streams live online and can be seen at the university's YouTube page.
 Some of the students that major in broadcasting also help to produce ESPN sporting events for the university, including football, basketball, and baseball games.

 in 2017, TrojanVision was ranked as the #1 Best College TV Station by the Southeast Journalism Conference (SEJC).

 The "Sound of the South" marching band

 The Sound of the South is the official marching band of Troy University.
 The marching band was established in 1939 and has been referred to by its current name since 1965.
 The band was named by John M. Long soon after he was hired as band director.
 The band, now boasting over 300 members on a regular basis, has enjoyed major success in performing at hundreds of marching band competitions, as well as dozens of different college and professional athletic venues.
-The band usually follows the football team to almost every away game, and has a smaller pep-band that plays at every home basketball game.
+The band usually follows the football team to almost every away game, and it has a smaller pep-band that plays at every home basketball game.
 It was during the thirty-two year tenure of Johnny Long, as he was commonly referred to, that the band program at Troy University established a prominent national reputation through its many featured appearances at music conventions, concert tours and recordings with the symphony band, as well as several nationally televised appearances with the "Sound of the South" Marching Band.
-The band's "trademark" piece that is played before every performance of the band is called "The Fanfare" and was written by John M. Long in 1965.
+The band's "trademark" piece that is played before every performance of the band is called "The Fanfare of 1965" and was written by John M. Long in 1965.